 Getting to Passo Gardena

-There is an ample parking area right near rifugio Frara, but it does fill up quickly in the peak season (July and August) and on the weekends.
+There is an ample parking area right near rifugio Frara, near the top of the pass, but it does fill up quickly in the peak season (July and August) and on the weekends.
 The earlier you get there the better.

-In the summer season there are public buses running a few times a day between both towns and Passo Gardena.
+In the summer season there are public buses running a few times daily between both towns and Passo Gardena.
 If you are planning to use the public transport I recommend visiting the nearest tourist info centre to find out the schedule as it changes seasonally.